amihaj14/Social-Media-Platform/README.md

 # Social-Media-Platform
 A raw social media platform that uses multiple data structures to store data.

+## Overview
+A school project that gave us the task to develop the background and memory storage code.
+The requirements were to have a friend system, user tracking, messaging system, and a posting system and to have everything stored in appropriate data structures.

 ## Methodology
 Different data structures were used for different needs.